 Energy Performance Certificates are a rating scheme to summarise the energy efficiency of buildings.
 The building is given a rating between A (Very efficient) – G (Inefficient),

 In the South African Government Gazette on 8 December 2020, Energy Performance Certificates are now mandatory for private sector, non-residential buildings with a total net floor area of over 2000sqm, and government buildings of over 1000sqm.
 The EPC must be displayed at the building’s main entrance; and must be submitted to the South African National Energy Development Institute (SANEDI).
 Energy performance certificates are used in many other countries.
 South Africa is the first African country to make EPCs mandatory.

 EPC’s will be available publicly and will give greater knowledge to buyers about the historical consumption of a building.
-Similar EPC’s have been in effect in Europe and the UK since 2007, where they are required when selling a property.
+Similar EPC’s have been in effect in Europe and the UK since 2007, where they are required when selling a property mandatory.

 A Renewable energy credit (REC) is a certificate corresponding to the environmental attributes of energy produced from renewable sources such as wind or solar.
 While RECs are not actually a measure of power, each REC represents one megawatt hour (MWh) of renewable-generated energy.
 A REC can be sold separately from the actual electricity (kilowatt-hour, or kWh).
 If you own the RECs associated with your renewable energy project’s electricity output, you can sell these RECs to another party.